What creative professionals need to know about AI

 Everyone’s talking about Artificial Intelligence – but what does it mean for you as an artist or creative?

 AI is already having an impact on the creative industries.
-We think every creative professional should have the opportunity to learn and explore AI tools in a creative and safe environment.
+We think every creative professional should have the opportunity to try out AI tools for images and writing in a creative and safe environment.

 Is it possible to use AI tools in an ethical way?

-We’ll explore the ethical issues of using AI, covering topics like intellectual property, environmental impact, and possible misuse.
+We’ll explore the ethical issues of using AI, covering topics like intellectual property, environmental impact, bias and representation, and possible misuse.

 What we’ll cover

-- Discuss ethical issues surrounding AI art, like intellectual property, safety, and the environment.
+- Discuss the ethical issues surrounding AI art, including safety, transparency, and the environmental impact of generative AI.

 Who is this course for?